jenkinsci/slack-plugin/README.md

 slackResponse.addReaction("thumbsup")
 ```

+![image][img-emoji-reaction]

 This may only work reliably in channels (as opposed to private messages) due to [limitations in the Slack API](https://api.slack.com/methods/chat.postMessage) (See "Post to an IM channel").

+This does not currently work in a situation where Jenkins is restarted between sending the initial message and adding the reaction.
+If this is something you need, please file an issue.

 This feature requires [botUser](#bot-user-mode) mode and the `reactions:write` API scope.